-Mrs. Raffelson is the Finance and Administration Manager for Herlong Public Utility District, where she has been involved with the District since the beginning of its conception as Herlong Utility Cooperative, later changing to Herlong Utility Incorporated and finally to a Public Utility District.
+Mrs. Raffelson is the General Manager for Herlong Public Utility District and has been involved with the District since the beginning of its conception as Herlong Utility Cooperative, later changing to Herlong Utility Incorporated, and finally to a Public Utility District.
 Mrs. Raffelson has strong business, community and family values.

 David Aranda has served as a member of the SDRMA Board of Directors since 1998.
 Committed to advocating and strengthening special districts through sound governance, Mr. Aranda is an active member of the California Special Districts Association (CSDA), fulfilling a variety of roles within the Association, including serving on the Alliance Executive Council and President of the Special District Leadership Foundation.

-Mr. Aranda is the General Manager for Stallion Springs CSD.
+Mr. Aranda is the Assistant General Manager for Stallion Springs Community Service District.

 Timothy Unruh was elected to the SDRMA Board of Directors on January 1, 2018.
-He has obtained his SDA Certification, District Clerk Certificate, Supervisor Safety Specialist Certificate as well as completing the Recognition in Special Districts Governance Award.
-He holds a BA degree in Ag.
-Business with an Economic Emphasis.
+Mr. Unruh holds a BA degree in Ag.
+Business with an Economic Emphasis and has obtained his SDA Certification, District Clerk Certificate, Supervisor Safety Specialist Certificate and completed the Recognition in Special Districts Governance Award.

-Mr. Unruh is the Manager at the Kern County Cemetery District and sits on the Kern Mosquito and Vector Control District Board of Directors.
-He currently sits as a Director on the California Association of Public Cemeteries and the Kern County Special Districts Association.
+Mr. Unruh sits on the Kern Mosquito and Vector Control District Board of Directors and currently sits as a Director on the California Association of Public Cemeteries and Kern County Special Districts Association.